-Dawbuts was established in 2009 to provide various services to the livestock industry.
+Dawbuts was established in 2009 to provide services to the livestock industry.
 Dawbuts is dedicated to supporting its customers and their animals.

 Dawbuts is focused on providing parasitology diagnostic services; contract research for pharmaceutical companies both in Australia and overseas; training in animal health, production and biosecurity to pharmaceutical and rural store merchandise employees and producers; and on-farm advisory and consultancy to producers.

 A highly skilled and experienced livestock veterinary parasitologist, Matt Playford, leads the Dawbuts team.
-The Dawbuts team can assist you, with navigating through the maze of parasite management and drench resistance in livestock, to minimise stock losses and maximise production.
+The Dawbuts team can assist you, with navigating through the maze of parasite management and drench resistance in livestock to minimise stock losses and maximise production.

 Matt is the owner of Dawbuts.
 After graduating in veterinary science from the University of Sydney in 1986, he did an internship in pastoral medicine then worked in rural practice in NSW and Victoria.
 From 1989 to 1994 Matt undertook research at Hokkaido University, completing a doctorate in parasite immunology.

-He taught livestock medicine and managed the large animal teaching practice at the University of Queensland from 1995-1999, then worked in R&D within a corporate pharmaceutical and as a veterinary consultant before founding Dawbuts PTY LTD in October 2009.
+He taught livestock medicine and managed the large animal teaching practice at the University of Queensland from 1995-1999, then worked in R&D within a corporate pharmaceutical and as a veterinary consultant before founding Dawbuts Pty Ltd in October 2009.

 Janina studied Veterinary Medicine at the University of Hannover, Germany.
 She moved to Australia after graduating and worked as a vet, predominantly with cattle, sheep and horses.
-Janina began her PhD at the Univeristy of Sydney under supervision of Nick Sangster and Georg von Samson-Himmelstjerna, graduating in 2005.
+Janina began her PhD at the University of Sydney under supervision of Nick Sangster and Georg von Samson-Himmelstjerna, graduating in 2005.
 Janina completed her first Postdoc position in Hannover 2006 in PARASOL EU project before becoming a specialist in Veterinary Parasitology in 2008.
 Beginning 2009, Janina began her second PhD on molecular parasitology at the University of Veterinary Medicine Hannover in 2009.
-Janina worked as Associate Professor from 2010-2016 at the University of Hannover, before joining the Dawbuts team in January 2018.
-Janinas main interests include diagnosis of endoparasites, epidemiology, and mechanisms of anthelmintic resistance in nematodes, in vitro assay development, and tick-transmitted pathogens.
+Janina worked as Associate Professor from 2010-2016 at the University of Berlin, before joining the Dawbuts team in January 2018.
+Janina’s main interests include diagnosis of endoparasites, epidemiology, and mechanisms of anthelmintic resistance in nematodes, in vitro assay development, and tick-transmitted pathogens.

 Kim Dawson has been working with Dawbuts since 2012 in the lab and on various research projects.
 Prior to working at Dawbuts Kim worked extensively in parasitology and research and development.
 Kim worked with Coopers Animal Health in 1979 and worked on such products as Clout.
 In 1985 Kim spent two years in Samoa working on an Aid Project to manage a Pig, Poultry and Goat farm.
 Soon after returning to Australia Kim joined the NSW Department of Agriculture to work on synthetic pyrethroid Resistance in sheep in 1987.
 From 1991 to 2011 conducted Contract Research for chemical companies on internal and external parasites in domestic livestock whilst completing extensive work in developing equine anthelmintics during that time.
 Also in 2011 was Acting Manager of EMAI.